wimea-ict/AWS-monitor/modules/Classifier/README.md

 # Classifier

 This is the wimea classifier responsible for classifing weather stations and nodes(sensors) problems.
+The classifier contains 7 sub modules that represents problems categories faced by the AWSs which include:
+Inaccurante data.
+outliers
+power problems among others

 to use,
 - login into the wimea server